Skip to navigation menu Skip to content

 • Placing a breathing tube in the windpipe (tracheostomy) for severe breathing problems

-Sometimes children have trouble breathing while they sleep (obstructive sleep apnea).
-Over time, this may lead to problems with how the heart and lungs work.
-It also can contribute to problems with learning and behavior.
+Sometimes children have trouble breathing while they sleep ().
+Over time, this may lead to problems with how their heart and lungs work.
+It also can play a part in problems with learning and behavior.

-We will ask questions during clinic visits to assess whether this may be a problem.
-To better understand their breathing patterns, we may monitor your child overnight in our sleep lab (PDF) (Arabic) (Simplified Chinese) (Somali) (Spanish) (Vietnamese).
+We will ask questions during clinic visits to check if this may be a problem.
+To better understand their breathing patterns, we may do an overnight sleep study (polysomnogram) in our sleep lab.

 The treatment options and timing will depend on your child.